nobelk/Islam/Area/Quran/Surah Bakara.md

 > Islam is not just a faith but an entire lifestyle

 ## Story of Genesis
 -   Allah(swt) has given the gift of intellect (thought & speech)
 -   All of the children of Adam are sinful

 ## Story of Ibrahim

-First house of worship was built by Ibrahim (Qaba)

 > Dua: Rabbana takabbal …

 ## Story of Yakub
 Legacy - what will your childrens’ faith be once you have passed away

 ## Story of Daud
 Victory against all odds with the help of Allah(swt)

 ## Story of Sulaiman